-Electrical installation (see "9 Electrical installation" [> 49])
+Electrical installation (see "8 Electrical installation" [▶ 45])

-Appliance shall be installed in accordance with national wiring regulations.
+The appliance MUST be installed in accordance with national wiring regulations.

-• All wiring MUST be performed by an authorised electrician and MUST comply with the applicable legislation.

-- Make electrical connections to the fixed wiring. - All components procured on-site and all electrical construction MUST comply with the applicable legislation.
+- All wiring MUST be performed by an authorised electrician and MUST comply with the applicable national wiring regulation. - Make electrical connections to the fixed wiring. - All components procured on-site and all electrical construction MUST comply with the applicable legislation.

-- If the power supply has a missing or wrong N-phase, equipment might break down. - Establish proper earthing.
+- If the power supply has a missing or wrong N-phase, equipment might break - Establish proper earthing.
 Do NOT earth the unit to a utility pipe, surge absorber, or telephone earth.
-Incomplete earthing may cause electrical shock. - Install the required fuses or circuit breakers. - Secure the electrical wiring with cable ties so that the cables do NOT come in contact with sharp edges or piping, particularly on the high-pressure side. - Do NOT use taped wires, stranded conductor wires, extension cords, or connections from a star system.
+Incomplete earthing may cause electrical shock. - Install the required fuses or circuit breakers. - Secure the electrical wiring with cable ties so that the cables do NOT come in contact with sharp edges or piping, particularly on the high-pressure side. - Do NOT use taped wires, extension cords, or connections from a star system.
 They can cause overheating, electrical shock or fire. - Do NOT install a phase advancing capacitor, because this unit is equipped with an inverter.
 A phase advancing capacitor will reduce performance and may cause accidents.